Dehypnotic/comfyui-numbered-text/README.md

 ### Outputs

 - String of selected text division(s).
-- String value of the whole text.

-Output for the whole text of text divisions, numbered and limited by the max value.
+- String of the whole text, numbered and limited by the max value

 ---

 ### Installation